japaneseTemmie/UndertaleRemap/README.md

 - Adds W, A, S, D controls instead of arrow keys.
 - Remaps Z and X to M and N

+All original controls can still be used even if the script is active.

 # Dependencies and running the script
-keyboard module: `pip install keyboard`

 Works both on Windows and Linux (requires sudo)

+Install dependencies: `pip install requirements.txt`

 To execute it on Windows with Python already installed, open a CMD window and type: